 - Mail Services: The mail room will be closed for most of the Winter Break.
 For more information, please visit http://barnard.edu/mail-print-services.

 - Barnard students can be seen for urgent health care problems only at Health Services at Columbia's Urgent Care Service, located on the 3rd floor of John Jay Hall, during Winter Break while the Barnard College Student Health Service is closed.
-Barnard students seen at Health Services at Columbia will be charged a per visit fee of $75 (for hours, please visit http://health.columbia.edu).
+Barnard students seen at Health Services at Columbia will be charged a per visit fee (for hours, please visit http://health.columbia.edu).
 Students covered by Barnard's Aetna student insurance may file a claim for reimbursement (but must pay up front).
 Students who opted out of the Barnard insurance plan may be able to file for reimbursement with their own plans.